ansh2006-dev/ResQconnect/backend/README.md

    OPENWEATHER_API_KEY=your_openweather_api_key
    ```

+4. Set up Firebase Admin SDK:
+   - Go to Firebase Console > Project Settings > Service accounts
+   - Generate a new private key
-3. Add your Firebase Admin SDK JSON file as `firebase-adminsdk.json` in the root directory.
+   - Save the JSON file as `firebase-adminsdk.json` in the backend directory
+   - Make sure this file is listed in your .gitignore

-4. Run the server:
+5. Run the server:
    ```
    npm start
    ```